SoftwareEngineeringToolDemos/ICSE-2014-Cookbook/README.md

 ***

-This repository contains information related to the tool Cookbook presented in the International Conference on Software Engineering, 2014.The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?id=2591076).
+This repository contains information related to the tool Cookbook presented in the International Conference on Software Engineering, 2014.
+The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?id=2591076).

 This repository _is not_ the original repository for this tool.